tahoe-lafs/magic-folder/docs/interface.rst

 Create a new invite.
 The body of the invite is a JSON object containing the keys:

 * ``participant-name``: maps to a string describing what to call the invitee when they join
 * ``mode``: ``"read-write"`` or ``"read-only"`` indicating what access the new participant has

 This will initiate the invite and returns the serialized invite.
-To await the end of the invite process, see the ``.../invite-wait`` endpoint.
+To await the end of the invite process, see the :ref:`invite-wait` endpoint.

 A serialized invite is a JSON object that has keys: